gouuums/GP-models-in-reliability/README.md

 # Gaussian Process Regression and its applications in reliability analysis

 This repository provides open-source Python implementations of advanced active learning algorithms for structural reliability analysis.
-Developed for a final project at **ENSAI**, in collaboration with the **DGA** (Direction Générale de l'Armement), this project focuses on the **AMGPRA** method.
+Developed for a final project at **ENSAI**, in collaboration with the **DGA** (French Directorate-General for Armaments), this project focuses on the **AMGPRA** method.

 ## 📌 Project Overview
 The primary objective is to estimate the **Probability of Failure ($P_f$)** for complex physical systems where standard numerical simulations are computationally prohibitive.
 By leveraging **multi-fidelity metamodels** (Gaussian processes-Kriging), we integrate high-fidelity (HF) evaluations with significantly cheaper low-fidelity (LF) simulations.
 This approach reduces overall computational costs while maintaining high precision in identifying the limit state boundary.